6 virus cases across 3 EPL clubs as training resumes

-MANCHESTER, England (AP) — The English Premier League’s first wave of mass coronavirus testing of players and staff found only six people infected at three of the 20 clubs.
+MANCHESTER, England (AP) — The English Premier League’s first wave of mass coronavirus testing of players and staff found six people infected at three of the 19 clubs to conduct the checks.

 Socially distant training sessions can now begin, without the involvement of the six people with COVID-19 who have to self-isolate for seven days.